Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 WealthStar Advisors, LLC

 Like many of the firms on this list, WealthStar Advisors does not require a set account minimum.
-However, the firm’s current client base contains nearly twice as many non-high-net-worth individuals as high-net-worth individuals.
+However, about 60% of the firm’s current client base comprises high-net-worth individuals.
 WealthStar also notes that it specializes in serving small business owners.

-The firm has a decent-sized team of advisors.
-Their financial certifications include certified financial planners (CFPs) and chartered retirement planning counselors (CRPCs), among others.
+The team of advisors at WealthStar include Certified Financial Planners™ (CFPs®) and chartered retirement planning counselors (CRPCs), among others.

 WealthStar Advisors is a fee-based firm.
 Certain employees are licensed insurance agents, and they may earn commissions from recommending insurance products as part of the firm's financial planning services.
 However, the firm is bound by fiduciary duty to put its clients' best interests before its own.